Empress (provincial electoral district)

 Empress was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1926 to 1940.

 History

 The Empress electoral district was created prior to the 1926 Alberta general election, constituting the boundaries of the former Redcliff electoral district.

-The electoral district was named for the Village of Empress, Alberta.
+The electoral district was named for the village of Empress, Alberta.

+From 1924 to 1939, the district used instant-runoff voting to elect its MLA.

 The Empress electoral district merged with Bow Valley in the 1939 boundary redistribution to form Bow Valley-Empress.